IronWiFi vs FortiAuthenticator

 The Hidden Cost of Hardware Lock-In

-FortiAuthenticator requires purchasing a hardware appliance or VM license (starting around $2,000 for the VM base), plus per-user upgrade licenses (~$50-60/user), plus annual FortiCare support contracts.
+FortiAuthenticator requires purchasing a hardware appliance or VM license, plus per-user upgrade licenses and annual FortiCare support contracts.
 Add in the FortiGate firewalls and FortiAP access points you'll need to get full value, and costs add up fast.
-IronWiFi starts at $5/device/month (billed annually) with everything included - no hardware, no upfront costs, no ecosystem tax.
+IronWiFi pricing is custom — contact sales with everything included — no hardware, no upfront costs, no ecosystem tax.

 What Are You Actually Paying?